Crisis Clinical Coordinator - Supervisor

 - Provide comprehensive services to clients and coordinate communication with other departments in the agency to accomplish continuity of care.

-- Master's degree in behavioral health related field and Licensure with AzBBHE are required.
+- Master's degree in behavioral health related field preferred and Licensure with AzBBHE is preferred.

 - Prior community behavioral health related work experience is preferred.